sunilthakurr/Resume-ATS-Checker-GPT/README.md

-AI-Powered Resume Screening System
+Resume-ATS-Checker-GPT

 Overview

-The AI-Powered Resume Screening System is designed to help recruiters efficiently analyze and match job seekers with suitable roles based on their skills and experiences.
+The Resume-ATS-Checker-GPT is designed to help recruiters efficiently analyze and match job seekers with suitable roles based on their skills and experiences.
 The system leverages OpenAI's GPT model for intelligent resume parsing and scoring, ensuring accurate and insightful candidate evaluations.

 Features